Nova East Star Party

 The last time we gathered together at Smileys Provincial Park was 2019 due to COVID-19.

-We have high hopes that in 2022 we can be Together Again Under the Stars.
+We did it!
+Together Again Under the Stars.

 Please note that some of the menus displayed at the top of the page have nested sub-menus (+).